Microsoft 🐔🐔

 What It Owns:

-Computing hardware and software (including Microsoft 365, Microsoft Store, Xbox Game Pass and Xbox Network), online search (including Bing), online platforms (including Github and LinkedIn).
+Computing hardware and software (including Microsoft 365, Microsoft Store, Xbox Game Pass and Xbox Network), online search (including Bing), and online platforms (including Github and LinkedIn).
 Microsoft is also the publisher of the Microsoft Operating System and its associated productivity software (Edge, Excel, Exchange, Office, PowerPoint, Teams and Word).
 In addition to these core products, Microsoft owns subsidiaries in the hardware and video-game industry (including Activision Blizzard, Compulsion Games and Halo Studios).
 Microsoft has a substantial revenue-sharing agreement with OpenAI.

 Money & Influence Game: